MirrorNetworking/Mirror/docs/Components/NetworkManager.md

 **Note**: You should only ever have one active Network Manager in each Scene.
 Do not place the Network Manager component on a networked GameObject (one which has a Network Identity component), because Mirror disables these when the Scene loads.

 **Another note**: Mirror`s Network Manager uses separate component (derived from the Transport class) to connect across the network.
-By default it is TelepathyTransport.
+By default, it is TelepathyTransport.

 If you are already familiar with multiplayer game development, you might find it useful to know that the Network Manager component is implemented entirely using the API, so everything it does is also available to you through scripting.
 For advanced users, if you find that you need to expand on the Network Manager component’s features, you can use scripting to derive your own class from NetworkManager and customize its behaviour by overriding any of the virtual function hooks that it provides.
 However, the Network Manager component wraps up a lot of useful functionality into a single place, and makes creating, running and debugging multiplayer games as simple as possible.